vmagnin/gtkzero_fpm/README.md

 external-modules = ["gtk", "g"]
 ```

-The project can be built and run with the command:
+The project can be built and run with that command (tested under Ubuntu):

 ```bash
 $ fpm run --flag '$(pkg-config --cflags gtk-4-fortran) -Xlinker -R/usr/local/lib'
 ```

+In Fedora, use the path `-R/usr/local/lib64` instead.